Marklogic-retired/marklogic-data-hub/CONTRIBUTING.md

 apply plugin: "com.marklogic.ml-data-hub"
 ```

+To run the plugin's unit tests, cd to the ml-data-hub-plugin directory, then:

+Run all unit tests

+    ../gradlew test

+Run one unit test

+    ../gradlew -Dtest.single=CreateEntityTask test

 **Note**: This change goes in a DHF project's build.gradle.
 Not the DHF source code's build.gradle.

 #### Running the QuickStart UI from source